Jakeler/ble-serial/README.md

                         Try to connect to device and read out service/characteristic UUIDs (default: None) -s SERVICE_UUID, --service-uuid SERVICE_UUID
-                        The service used for scanning of potential devices (default: None)
+                        The service used for scanning of potential devices (default: None) -v, --verbose         Print all infos from advertisement data (default: False)
 ```

 On Bluetooth 2.0 there was a "serial port profile", with 4.0 - 5.2 (BLE) there is unfortunately no standardized mode anymore, every chip manufacturer chooses their own UUIDs to implement the features.